cchitsiang/awesome-stars/topics.md

 ## flutter

 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - High speed downloader that supports all platforms.
+Built with Golang and Flutter.
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!
 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)